whartond/aristotle/docs/overview.rst

 against the ruleset and the filtered ruleset outputted.

 .. note::
-    By default Aristotle does *not* modify the contents of rules, it simply includes or excludes rules based on the given Boolean filter string.
+    By default Aristotle does *not* modify the contents of rules; it simply includes or excludes rules based on the given Boolean filter string.
     However, if the :ref:`Update Metadata option <target Update Metadata>` is set, then the ``metadata`` keyword value will be replaced as documented.